Standard library

 data begin content date

-# The end date is excluded from the period
+# The end date is included in the period

 data end content date

-## Ensures that the period is coherent (it begins before its end).
+## Ensures that the period is coherent (it begins before it ends, and is at

 ## Duration of a given period, in days.

-## Two periods are adjacent if the second one starts when the first stops.
+## Two periods are adjacent if the second one starts right after the first

 p1 content Period,